p-mc-grath/DMMFODS/README.md

 Approach:
 * U-Net like encoder-decoder structure
 * DenseNet used as encoder
-  * lidar data processed in separate first block
+  * lidar data processed in
+    * early-fusion: 4th channel of rgb image i.e. input: rgbl
+    * mid-fusion: parallel densenet like stream
-  * concatenation layer added before second block
+  * concatenation layer added before a block of choice
 * Ground truth bounding boxes processed to segmentation masks
 * Loss: each pixel can independently belong to each of the classes (vehicle, pedestrian, cyclist)
 * Lidar data projected into image like tensor with zero values where no data